 Direct boats between Penida and Gili islands

 If you prefer a direct trip from Gili to Nusa Penida without stopping at Padang Bai, another good option is Semaya One.
-This boat also offers daily service and can get you to the Gilis quickly and efficiently.
+This boat also offers daily service, allowing you to reach the Gilis quickly and efficiently.
 The direct trip leaves Nusa Penida at 10 am and arrives at the Gilis by 11:45 am.
 On the way back, the boat leaves the Gilis at noon and returns to Nusa Penida by 2:30 pm.
 If you don’t mind stopping at Padang Bai, Semaya One operates another boat that leaves the Gilis at 9 am and arrives at Nusa Penida by 11:50 am, then departs from Nusa Penida at 1 pm and arrives back at the Gilis by 3:15 pm.

 Other options